 - 12 Months Profit & Loss and Balance Sheet Projections

-- Hardware and software that increases the digital capacity and capability of the company
+- Hardware and software that increases the digital capacity and/or capability of the company.

 - Expenditure on new digital processes that speed up production or enable the company to access new markets

-- Expenditure on training (does not have to be recognised qualification)
+- Expenditure on training (does not need to be an accredited qualification).

-- Routine replacements or upgrades such as servers and software upgrade
+- Routine replacements such as servers or standard software upgrade

 We hope to give you a decision within 6 weeks of receipt of your completed application.
 If we have to come back to you for more information that will increase that time frame.
 There is a two-stage assessment process – Stage 1 is the Business Appraisal (carried out on the basis of your application form and Business Plan), if you satisfy the requirements then the application is passed on to Stage 2 – the Financial Appraisal which requires more documentation and discussion with the loan providers, DSL Business Finance.